libops/docs/docs/development/index.md

 `sitectl set developer` does three things:

 1. Adds the Google Cloud account you're authenticated as with the `gcloud` command to your libops.yml `developer` mapping.
-This is what authenticates you when running LibOps CLI commands against your site
+This is what authenticates you when running libops CLI commands against your site
 2. Adds your current public IP address to the HTTPS and SSH firewalls.
 The default value can be overriden with the `--ip` flag
 3. Adds your public SSH key to libops.yml so you can SFTP to your environment